Demands of the ANCT Program

 Time

-The Exotic Animal Training & Management (EATM) Program is a unique experience that combines academic classroom coursework with hands-on animal and zoo experience.
+The Animal Care and Training (ANCT) Program is a unique experience that combines academic classroom coursework with hands-on animal and zoo experience.
 Because of this, there is high time requirement.
-The EATM Program requires a continuous two-year commitment.
-As part of the program curriculum, EATM students gain hands on experience working at the Zoological Facility called America's Teaching Zoo located on the Moorpark College campus.
+The ANCT Program requires a continuous two-year commitment.
+As part of the program curriculum, ANCT students gain hands on experience working at the Zoological Facility called The Teaching Zoo located on the Moorpark College campus.
 This requirement is in addition to the time spent attending classes and extends the typical day of a "normal" college student.
 Students typically spend about 50-60+ hours a week on campus arriving early in the morning and leaving at end of day at around five in the evening.

 Considering the time spent at the zoo, in the classroom, and studying, there is leaves little time for other outside activities and strong time management skills help aid in student success.
 It may also be difficult to maintain a typical job to provide financial support.
 Having other areas within a students' life lined up helps a student focus on their experience and success within the program.
 We highly encourage students to apply for Financial Aid & other assistance.
 Connect with a Counselor to find out more.